What you should know if you travel to Cuba

 Temporary Measures

-Until December 31, 2023, the importation is authorized, without limits in quantity and exempt from payment of customs duties, of Medicines, Food and Toiletries, as long as they are brought as Accompanied Baggage and separated from the rest of the items.
-The weight and/or value of these items are not considered within the established limit of one thousand usd (points) See more in this link
+Including passengers that travel as TOURISTS, Until September 30, 2024, the importation of Medicines, Food and Toiletries, is authorized, without limits in quantity and exempt from payment of customs duties, as long as they are brought separated from the rest of the items.
+The weight and/or value of these items are not considered within the established limit of one thousand USD (points) See more in this link